entelognathus/stem-tetrapod-phylogeny/Phylogeny of Early Tetrapodomorpha_Character List.md

 > The ascending process here defined as an extended narrow process, not just a process or corner of the posterolateral corner of the clavicle.
 In basal osteichthyans like *Mimia* and *Onychodus* there is well-developed ascending process, but in forms like *Gogonasus* the anterolateral corner of the clavicle ends with an acute point, but is not drawn out into a rod-like process.

+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 134. Interclavicle size: small (0); large (1)

 > Daeschler *et al*.
 (2006), Character 83 (in part); Long *et al*.
 (2006), Character 68 (in part); Swartz (2012), Character 158 (in part); Zhu *et al*.
 (2017), Character 134 (in part); Chen *et al*.
 (2018), Character 98 (in part); Cloutier *et al*.
 (2020), Character 134; Clement *et al*.
 (2021), Character 134; Lu *et al*.
 (2012), Character 206 (in part); Choo *et al*.
 (2024), Character 134

 > Cloutier *et al*.
 (2020): Character 134 of Zhu *et al*.
 (2017) has been divided into two characters: size (char.
 134) and ornamentation (char.
 172).

+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 135. Scapulocoracoid and cleithrum attachment: triradiate scapulocoracoid lying flush against internal surface of cleithrum, not separated by foramina (0); single large foramen piercing C-shaped scapulocoracoid close to contact face for cleithrum (1); scapulocoracoid attaching to cleithrum via three buttresses (2); scapulocoracoid attaching to cleithrum along its anterodorsal margin (3)

 > Daeschler *et al*.
 (2006), Character 108 (in part); Long *et al*.
 (2006), Character 74 (in part); Swartz (2012), Character 82 (in part); Zhu *et al*.
 (2017), Character 135; Cloutier *et al*.
 (2020), Character 135; Clement *et al*.
 (2021), Character 135; Choo *et al*.
 (2024), Character 135
+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 136. Scapular process of scapulocoracoid: small (0); large, dorsally projecting (1)

 > S153, Zhu *et al*.
 (2017), Character 136; Chen *et al*.
 (2018), Character 106 (in part); Cloutier *et al*.
 (2020), Character 136; Clement *et al*.
 (2021), Character 136; Choo *et al*.
 (2024), Character 136
+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 137. Subscapular fossa: absent (0); present (1)

 > Daeschler *et al*.
 (2006), Character 109; Long *et al*.
 (2006), Character 78; Zhu *et al*.
 (2017), Character 137; Cloutier *et al*.
 (2020), Character 137; Simões and Pierce (2021), Character 115; Clement *et al*.
 (2021), Character 137; Lu *et al*.
 (2012), Character 209; Choo *et al*.
 (2024), Character 137
+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 138. Coracoid plate: absent (0); present and extends ventromedially (1)

 > Daeschler *et al*.
 (2006), Character 103; Long *et al*.
 (2006), Character 77; Swartz (2012), Character 152; Zhu *et al*.
 (2017), Character 138; Cloutier *et al*.
 (2020), Character 138; Simões and Pierce (2021), Character 116; Clement *et al*.
 (2021), Character 138; Lu *et al*.
 (2012), Character 210; Choo *et al*.
 (2024), Character 138
+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 139. Pectoral fin radials: only preaxial and terminal (0); preaxial and postaxial radials in distal part of fin, only preaxial radials in proximal part (1); symmetrical array of preaxial and postaxial radials (2)